deephacks/logbuffers/readme.md

 - Writing one million 36 character logs concurrently takes approximately 1.8 seconds on modern hardware.
 - Reading the same one million logs takes approximately 200 milliseconds.
+- 1 hour processing downtime in a system that produce 10000 logs/sec (36m backlog) will be catched up in less than a minute.

 ### selecting logs